 We typically provide a system output performance warranty, separate from our standard solar panel product warranty, to customers that have subscribed to our post-installation O&M services.
-The system output performance warranty expires upon termination of the post-installation O&M services related to the system.
 In connection with system output performance warranties, we agree to pay liquidated damages in the event the system does not perform to the stated specifications, with certain exclusions.
 The warranty excludes system output shortfalls attributable to force majeure events, customer curtailment, irregular weather, and other similar factors.
 In the event that the system output falls below the warrantied performance level during the applicable warranty period, and provided that the shortfall is not caused by a factor that is excluded from the performance warranty, the warranty provides that SunPower will pay the customer an amount based on the value of the shortfall of energy produced relative to the applicable warrantied performance level.
 For leased systems, we provide a system output performance warranty with similar terms and conditions as that for non-leased systems.